doublemix/combine-objects/README.md

       z: { y: 7, b: 9 } // merged
     }

-This, like opaque, uses a Symbol property on the object.
+This, like `opaque`, uses a non-enumerable property on the object.

 ### Removing properties

 With the default behavior, you can replace and add properties, but you cannot remove props.
-The `remove` function, available on the default export allows you to remove properties.
+The `remove` function, available on the default export allows the removal of properties.

     const remove = combine.remove